sauditore/SARequest/README.md

 # SARequest
-Simple Request Parser for django views
+Simple Request Parser for django generic views.

+Please note that I'm still developing this and not finished yet!
+Come back soon